Berkeso1/Berkeso1.github.io/_posts/post2.md

 ---

 As a fellow member of the machine learning community, one thing that everyone wishes for but can't always have is labeled, high-quality training data.
 But like lots of it.
 Certain topics that you may want to apply machine learning to may not have sufficient data to train a model on which can pose an issue.
 Therefore I decided to explore a paper that addresses synthetic data creation using large language models to overcome this limitation.
+The paper can be found [here](https://www-jstor-org.horacemann.idm.oclc.org/stable/48784778?searchText=large+language+model).

 # Overcoming the Labeled Training Data Bottleneck: A Route to Specialized AI